ncatlab/nlab/INSTALL.md

 ```
 Next, we import the database dump.
 We assume it resides in a file NLAB_DATABASE_DUMP.
+A database dump with all tables but no data is provided [here](schema.sql).
 ```sql
 connect NLAB_DATABASE;
 set global wait_timeout=3600;